 - Abstract (250 to 500 words), including the following:

 - Background of the issue/topic

 - Why this is relevant to the commercial real estate industry

 - Hypothesis or possible outcomes from the research

-Requests for funding should be submitted to firstname.lastname@example.org.
-For additional information, please contact Margarita Foster at email@example.com or 703-904-7100.
+For requests for funding or requests for additional information, please contact Margarita Foster or 703-904-7100.

-The NAIOP Research Foundation is a Delaware non-profit corporation, which is tax exempt under 501(c)(3) of the U.S. Internal Revenue Code (IRC) and a public charity under IRC 509(a)(1).
+The NAIOP Research Foundation is a Delaware nonprofit corporation that is tax exempt under Section 501(c)(3) of the U.S. Internal Revenue Code (IRC) and a public charity under IRC Section 509(a)(1).
 None of its funds may be used to support or carry on lobbying activities or voter-registration drives.
 These guidelines are subject to change without prior notification.